timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XV-HOMELAND SECURITY GRANTS/Part B-Grants Administration.md

   * In conducting program reviews and performance audits under paragraph (2), the Administrator and the Inspector General of the Department shall take into account the performance assessment elements required under paragraph (3).

 * #### (5) Recovery audits
-  * The Administrator shall conduct a recovery audit under section 2(h) of the Improper Payments Elimination and Recovery Act of 2010 (31 U.S.C.
-3321 note) for any grant administered by the Department with a total value of not less than $1,000,000, if the Administrator finds that—
+  * The Administrator shall conduct a recovery audit under section 3352(i) of title 31 for any grant administered by the Department with a total value of not less than $1,000,000, if the Administrator finds that—

     * (A) a financial audit has identified improper payments that can be recouped; and